 "This is that rarest book, one that needs no praise because its spiritual truth and radical love are evident on every page."—Matthew Levering, Ph.D., Professor of Theology, Mundelein Seminary

 "Fr.
 Haggerty invites readers to walk a variety of paths to true conversion - a journey not to be missed with a guide of rare understanding and insight."—Raymond Arroyo, New York Times Best-selling author; EWTN News Anchor

 "Fr.
 Haggerty suggests ways in which we can keep aflame and intensify the passion for God that marked our first fervor."—Sr. Sara Butler, M.S.B.T., Blessed Trinity Missionary Cenacle

 "Conversion is a life-long process and a daily gift.
 Fr.
 Haggerty's reflections on conversion to Christ invite all of us to follow after the Lord and to receive, with courage, the grace of his mercy and love."—Most Rev. James Conley, Bishop of Lincoln, NE

-"No task presses more urgently upon the Church today than preaching the call to conversion.
-Fr.
-Haggerty, with his gift for being a gentle pedagogue, clearly explains the main elements of Christian conversion.
-No greater tragedy exists for the human creature than to miss being converted."—Fr.
-Romanus Cessario, O.P, Professor of Theology, St. John's Seminary
+"No task presses more urgently upon the Church today than preaching the call to conversion, and no greater tragedy exists for the human creature than to miss being converted."—Fr.
+Romanus Cessario, O.P., Professor of Theology, St. John's Seminary

 Fr.
 Donald Haggerty a priest of the Archdiocese of New York, has been a Professor of Moral Theology at St. Joseph's Seminary in New York and Mount St. Mary's Seminary in Maryland.
 He has a long association as a spiritual director for Mother Teresa's Missionaries of Charity.
 He is the author of the books Contemplative Hunger and Contemplative Provocations.